oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab6-prepare-skill-to-send-sms/prepare-skill-to-send-sms.md

 6. Now, you will be able to see your Account Info.

-> **Note:** Copy your *Account SID*, *Auth Token* and *Twilio phone number* in your Notepad.
+> **Note:** Copy your *Account SID*, *Auth Token* and *Twilio phone number* in your *Notepad*.

  ![Account info](images/account-info.png " ")

 ## Task 2: Add a custom component

-In this task, we will create a custom component and call the Twilio REST API using NodeJS to send out the appointment details to the patient to their registered mobile number.
+In this task, we will create a custom component and call the **Twilio REST API** using NodeJS to send out the appointment details to the patient's registered mobile number.

 1. Open the Custom component which you built in Visual Studio Code or any IDE of your choice.

 2. Create a new file under the *components* folder and name it as "sms.js".

 3. Paste the following code in the "sms.js" file:

+The component captures appointment details from the bot and passes the summary in the *messagebody* via SMS to the patient's registered mobile number.

   !["Create custom component for sending as sms using Twilio"](images/create-custom-component-for-sending-sms.png " ")